baklysystems/GravityHR/readme.md

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

-## Contribution for the project

-    1. Fork it
-    2. Create your feature branch (git checkout -b my-new-feature)
-    3. Make your changes
-    4. Run the tests, adding new ones for your own code if necessary (phpunit)
-    5. Commit your changes (git commit -am 'Added some feature')
-    6. Push to the branch (git push origin my-new-feature)
-    7. Create new Pull Request

 ## Project License

 The project is available to be used freely for personal and educational purposes, cloning the project does not gives you any rights to sell it online/offline.